Skip to content

 ASTM International (formerly the American Society for Testing and Materials) operates Technical Committee E30 on Forensic Sciences.
 Two standards from this committee are central to fire debris chemistry: ASTM E1618 for ignitable liquid residue (ILR) identification and ASTM E2154 for passive headspace concentration.

 ASTM E1618: Standard Guide for Ignitable Liquid Residue Analysis by Gas Chromatography-Mass Spectrometry defines a classification system for ILRs grouped by their GC-MS chromatographic profile.
+The GC-MS workflow here is structurally identical to the forensic chemistry explosives classification pipeline used for post-blast residue, with different target compound libraries.
 The current edition (2019) recognises nine product classes, each with a defined set of target compounds and a reference chromatogram profile: gasoline (the most complex class, with a characteristic branched alkane and aromatic pattern that degrades predictably with evaporation), petroleum distillates (including light, medium, and heavy petroleum distillates classified by carbon number range), naphthenic-paraffinic products, aromatic products, isoparaffinic products, normal alkane products, dearomatized distillates, and an oxygenate-containing products class.
 An identified ILR is reported by its ASTM E1618 class, not by brand name or consumer product name, because the classification is reproducible across laboratories and jurisdictions while brand identification is not.

-The classification system is important forensically because the same product class can be produced by different ignitable liquids with different commercial names.
-Gasoline may be regular, premium, or high-octane; all share the ASTM E1618 gasoline profile.
-Reporting by class rather than by brand prevents overstatement of the specificity of the identification while ensuring that the chemist's finding conveys the essential information the investigator and the court need.
+The same product class can be produced by different ignitable liquids with different commercial names: regular, premium, and high-octane gasoline all share the ASTM E1618 gasoline chromatographic profile.
+Reporting by class rather than by brand prevents overstatement of identification specificity while ensuring the chemist's finding conveys the information the investigator and court require.

 ASTM E2154: Standard Practice for Separation and Concentration of Ignitable Liquid Residues from Fire Debris Samples by Passive Headspace Concentration with Activated Charcoal defines the most widely used extraction method in fire debris analysis.
 The fire debris sample (in a sealed unlined metal can) is placed in an oven at approximately 60 to 70°C. A small activated charcoal strip suspended inside the can headspace adsorbs volatile organic compounds, including ILR components, over a concentration period of 16 hours or overnight.
 The charcoal strip is eluted with a small volume of carbon disulfide or diethyl ether, and the eluate is analysed by GC-MS. Passive headspace concentration (PHC) concentrates ILR components from the headspace while leaving most water and many non-target polar compounds behind, giving a relatively clean extract.